-Critical Thinking and Writing 9+: Analyzing Science Fiction
+Critical Thinking & Creative Writing: Science Fiction

 SPECIAL NOTE: Our intention is still to offer both in-class and virtual online options for our Fall/Winter programs at our Vaughan location, so that clients can choose which way they wish to learn.
 However, classes at our McMaster Innovation Park location are only offered in person.

 When we do offer in-class options, we will be following strict protocol for the health and safety of our students and staff, and ensuring we not only adhere to government requirements but exceed safety expectations.